Videothek/xo-mcp-server/Xen_Orchestra_MCP_Server_Installation.md

 # Section 2: Installation Instructions for the Xen Orchestra MCP Server

 Follow these steps to set up and run your custom MCP server for Xen Orchestra.
+(Outdated)

 ---